Mapping the Structure and Evolution of Software Testing Research Over the Past Three Decades: Background and Related Work

 \subsection{Other Related Work}

+Purely qualitative analyses of testing research have also been performed.
+In Table~\ref{tab:related_work}, we contrast our study to those discussed below.
+None of these studies perform a full summarization or mapping of the testing field.
+Instead, they point out research areas that are emerging or that have had a major impact.
+The topics they discuss tend to form a subset of those in our characterization of the field.
+In addition, our quantitative analysis methods enable elaborate analyses of the field and the connections between topics not explored in these studies.

-Several qualitative analyses of software testing research have been performed.
-Harrold provided a summary of testing research up to 2000~\cite{Harrold00:roadmap}.
-She identified areas of focus for future research, including improvements in integration testing, the use of pre-code artifacts like specifications to plan and implement testing activities, the development of tools for estimating, predicting, and performing testing on evolving systems, and process improvements.
+Harrold, in 2000, examined past research to identify areas of focus for future research~\cite{Harrold00:roadmap}.
+These areas include improvements in integration testing, use of pre-code artifacts (e.g., specifications) to plan and implement testing activities, development of tools for estimating, predicting, and performing testing on evolving systems, and process improvements.
+Many of these predictions are now established topics in our map, such as black box testing, evolution and maintenance, and processes and risk.

-Bertolino provided a summary of testing research in 2007, and identified achievements in the testing process, reliability testing, protocol testing, test criteria, object-oriented testing, and component-based testing as the major advances~\cite{Bertolino07:Achievements}.
-She identified a number of challenges related to testing education, testing patterns, cost of testing, controlled evolution, leveraging users, test input and oracle generation, model-based testing, and testing of specialized domains, among others.
+Bertolino provided a summary of testing research in 2007, and identified achievements in the testing process, reliability testing, protocol testing, test criteria, object-oriented testing, and component-based testing as major advances~\cite{Bertolino07:Achievements}.
+She identified outstanding challenges related to testing education, testing patterns, cost of testing, controlled evolution, leveraging users, test input and oracle generation, model-based testing, and testing of specialized domains, among others.
+Many of her achievements and challenges appear in our map as either keywords or full research topics.

-Orso and Rothermel assessed research performed in the field between 2000-2014, asking over 50 colleagues what they believed were the most significant contributions and the greatest challenges and opportunities~\cite{Orso14:STR}.
-The research contributions were categorized into the areas of automated test generation, testing strategies, regression testing, and support for empirical studies.
+Orso and Rothermel assessed research performed in the field between 2000-2014, asking colleagues what they believed were the most significant contributions and the greatest challenges and opportunities~\cite{Orso14:STR}.
+The research contributions were categorized into the areas of automated test generation, testing strategies, regression testing, and support for empirical publications.
+The first three of those areas reflect research topics in our map.
 Challenges identified included better testing of modern, real-world systems, generation of test oracles, analysis of probabilistic programs, testing non-functional properties (e.g., performance), testing of specialized domains (e.g., mobile), and leveraging of the cloud and crowd.
+Some of these challenges---e.g., mobile and performance testing---are now research topics in our map.